 Transaction fees

-Fee-less plan with surcharging for $10k+/mo turnover, or low variable rates Tailored quote, online registration:
+Fixed low-fee plan or transparent, variable rates Tailored quote, online registration:

 Westpac